 Article by Helena Markos

-At the start of the pandemic in Europe, Tales of Psychofonia created a forum in which artists/ DJs could share their feelings and views about both the current situation and the post-virus era.
-Today, with this article, we say good bye to this eventful year, by highlighting some of their words, taken from their interviews.
+At the start of the pandemic in Europe, Tales of Psychofonia created a forum where artists/ DJs could share their feelings and views about the current situation and the post-virus era.
+Today, we say goodbye to this eventful year by highlighting some of their words taken from their interviews with this article.

 We asked them: